Hymenorrhaphy: Availability and legality

 Some hymen reconstruction operations are legal in some countries, while other countries ban all hymenorrhaphy.
 For example, in 2020 in the Netherlands the professional surgeon associations adjusted their codes to prohibit hymenorrhaphy, and the government stated it would consider a legal ban if practice continues.
-The number of women undergoing the operation in the country at the time was estimated as several hundreds per year.
+The number of women undergoing the operation in the country at the time was estimated as several hundred per year.
 The United Kingdom criminalised the procedure (referred to as "hymenoplasty") even with consent, along with aiding and abetting it or offering to carry it out, with the Health and Care Act 2022.
 The same Act also banned virginity testing.
+The World Health Organization considers hymenorrhaphy a form of female genital mutilation.

 The operation is popular in Middle Eastern countries, in particular in Iran, where women are expected to keep virginity until their wedding night.
-Grand Ayatollah Sayyid Sadeq Rohani has issued a fatwa which permits hymenorrhaphy and considers a woman after the operation to be virgin.
+Grand Ayatollah Sayyid Sadeq Rohani has issued a fatwa which says that a woman who has undergone hymenorrhaphy is a virgin, and a man marrying her cannot divorce her on the grounds that she is not a virgin.